orionrobots/orionrobots.github.io/_posts/2022-12-26-maixsense-a010-first-impressions.md

 This connected.
 I tried the graph thing.
 The next frustrating issue is that the window is too small and cannot be dragged out.

 However the bigger issue is that I am not receiving data from the device.
-I tried an AT+OK/r and other ideas - but literally getting nothing back.
+I tried the buttons in the app, an AT+OK/r and other ideas - but literally getting nothing back.
 I think there's a fault with it.
+I've sent 969 bytes, and received 0.

+My next step is to try and contact SipeedIO for help, perhaps they know something I can try.

 ## Links